 There are many companies which offer photo to canvas printing services.
 Printers which can handle this kind of artwork also are sold for individual consumer usage.
 You should never try to create this kind of artwork on a regular printer for two reasons: one, the paper used for canvas prints is extremely thick, and it will likely become jammed in your printer and two, regular printer ink is not UV-resistant, which will allow the reproduction to fade quickly.

-Select any 2 Canvas Print Companies to compare them head to head
+Select any 2 Canvas Print Stores to compare them head to head